olivierots/Jenkins-mysql-aws-s3-iam-docker-compose/README.md

 * Created a user (IAM) for AWS authentication
 * Automated the backup and upload process with a shell script
 * Created a Jenkins job to upload your DB to AWS Persisted the script on the remote host
+* Added parameters to the Jenkins Job so that different DBs bbackups can be taken and uploaded to different s3 buckets